ayusshs16/ayusshs16/README.md

 ###

-<h3 align="center">👩‍💻  About Me <br>👋 Hi, I’m Ayush Srivastava!<br>I’m a BCA 3rd-year student passionate about web development.
+<h3 align="center">🧑‍💻 About Me <br>👋 Hi, I’m Ayush Srivastava!<br>I’m a BCA 3rd-year student passionate about web development.
 I’ve completed learning HTML ,CSS & JAVASCRIPT and am currently diving into Node.js and Java to strengthen my skills in frontend and backend development.</h3>

 ###